 - Portable Storage Tanks

-Collapsible and easily transportable, these tanks store the purified water, ready for use in camps, field hospitals, and mobile kitchens.
+Once treated, water needs to be stored safely.
+Our systems often include collapsible, easily transportable tanks.
+These tanks simply store the purified water, ensuring it’s ready for immediate use in camps, field hospitals, or mobile kitchens.

 Types of Military Water Purification Systems

-Military water treatment technologies vary in capacity, mobility, and application.
-Below are the most common types:
+Military water treatment technologies aren’t one-size-fits-all.
+They vary significantly in capacity, mobility, and specific application.
+Here are the most common types we encounter in the field:

 - ROWPU (Reverse Osmosis Water Purification Unit)